berrythewa/clipman-daemon/internal/sync/README.md

 ## Architecture

-The sync package follows a layered architecture with a plugin-based system for protocols:
+The sync package follows a layered architecture with a plugin-based system for protocols and discovery mechanisms:

 ```
                            ┌───────────────────┐